MahmudulHasanArif14/mobile-browser-console/README.md

 ```

 ### Methods
 The module overrides the window.console object (if it exists), adding functionality and new methods.
-The module name is Mobile Browser Console, with mbc as an alias.
+The module name is MobileBrowserConsole, with mbc as an alias.
 Standard methods are shown below (with the mbc alias).

 mbc.createConsole() // Initializes module and creates new DOM elements defining console.
 This is all you need to enter to get the new console up and running.